HISTORY

 Students will acquire knowledge about the main personalities and events of the political, economic and religious changes that occurred in Britain between 1500 – 1750.
 Pupils will use a range of sources to explore this topic.
 They learn about the consequences of the Reformation in England, the growth of Parliament and the power of the Tudor monarchy.
 They will go on to study the events and main personalities of the English Civil War.

 Later, students go on to study how Britain became the Workshop of the World and built a vast empire, where the sun never set.
 This unit also includes a focus on slavery and how people moved from slavery to equality.
+Finally, students study life in Victorian Britain, and how everyday people lived their lives in this period.

 Year 9